ijarmounigomez/ijarmounigomez/README.md

 - 👋 Hi, I’m @ijarmounigomez
-- 👀 I’m interested in data science and software development!
+- 👀 I’m interested in software development!
-- 🌱 I’m currently learning more about Python and R and different machine learning and data science algorithms.
+- 🌱 I’m currently learning about C and Javascript at the moment.
-- 💞️ I’m looking to collaborate on any projects related to software development (C++, Python) and to Data Science (Python, R).
 - 📫 How to reach me: ijarmounigomez@gmail.com

 <!---